 Additionally, this insight allows application performance to be modelled and tuned for new infrastructure based on historical configurations and workload patterns, reducing risk for new IT deployments and cutting down implementation costs.

 Based on the predictive analytics and the shared knowledge of how to optimise system performance, the AI can determine the appropriate recommendations needed to ensure the ideal operating environment and apply these changes automatically on behalf of IT administrators.

 When automation is not available, specific recommendations can be delivered through support case automation.
 This frees IT staff from a lot of the manual work required to identify the causes of system glitches and eliminates the guesswork in managing the infrastructure.

-Bendigo Telco, a leading Australian telecommunications provider, has recently implemented AI technology in its data centre operations to support its growth ambitions and the storage needs of its customers.
+Bendigo Telco, a leading Australian telecommunications provider, has recently implemented AI technology in its data center operations to support its growth ambitions and the storage needs of its customers.

-Bendigo Telco was able to reduce its datacentre by 3.5 racks, whilst increasing the capacity fourfold to 1.2 petabytes resulting in reduced physical space and electricity requirements.
+Bendigo Telco was able to reduce its data center by 3.5 racks, whilst increasing the capacity fourfold to 1.2 petabytes resulting in reduced physical space and electricity requirements.

-By putting AI at the heart of data centre infrastructure management, organisations will be able to predict, prevent and resolve issues faster than ever before.
+By putting AI at the heart of data center infrastructure management, organisations will be able to predict, prevent and resolve issues faster than ever before.

 This can drive significant efficiency gains and operational improvements, while making the infrastructure smarter and more reliable.